Liberia Business Corporation Act – Company Law

 The Republic of Liberia has amended its Associations Law, Title 5, Liberian Code of Laws Revised on April 6, 2020.

-The amendments modernize the corporate laws of Liberia to make it more competitive, liberal and user-friendly, while maintaining international standards established by international multi-governmental organizations such as the OECD
+The amendments modernise the corporate laws of Liberia to make it more competitive, liberal and user-friendly, while maintaining international standards established by international multi-governmental organisations such as the OECD

 Annual Declaration of Shareholding, Beneficial Ownership, Management and Record-keeping of the Corporation to be recorded with the Registered Agent